Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 6. Bridle Path

 Not every adventure in Kennebunkport, Maine happens by the sea.
 The Bridle Path is a peaceful trail that takes you through forests, wetlands, and open fields.
 It is perfect for adventurous biking.
-You can also simply enjoy the natural beauty of the area.
-If you want to step away from the busy town and see a different side of Kennebunkport, this is the place to go.
+You can also enjoy the natural beauty of the area.
+This is the place to go if you want to step away from the busy town and see a different side of Kennebunkport.

 The path stretches for about 3 miles.
-It is mostly flat, which makes it easy to walk for all ages.
-Along the way, you will see the Kennebunk River and maybe even some local wildlife.
-Birds, deer, and small animals are common sights.
+It is mostly flat, making walking easy for all ages.
+Along the way, you will see the Kennebunk River and maybe some local wildlife.
+Birds, deer, and small animals are familiar sights.
 The best part of the trail is the quiet.
-You can hear the wind in the trees and the sound of the river flowing nearby.
+You can hear the wind in the trees and the river flowing nearby.

 One of the highlights is the section that runs near the Rachel Carson National Wildlife Refuge.
-This area is home to many bird species and a great spot for birdwatching.
+This area is home to many bird species and an excellent spot for birdwatching.
 It is one of the Kennebunkport Maine tourist attractions that is free and still has crowds.

 7. The Wedding Cake House